BootBlock/PoSh-Backup/README.md

     *   **Remote Retention:** Each Backup Target provider can, if designed to do so, implement its own retention logic on the remote storage (e.g., keep last X versions, delete after Y days).
 This is configured within the target's definition in the `BackupTargets` section (e.g., via `RemoteRetentionSettings` or per-destination settings for providers like "Replicate").
 *   **Live File Backups with VSS:** Utilise the Windows Volume Shadow Copy Service (VSS) to seamlessly back up open or locked files (requires Administrator privileges).
 Features configurable VSS context, reliable shadow copy creation, and a configurable metadata cache path.
 *   **Advanced 7-Zip Integration:** Leverage 7-Zip for efficient, highly configurable compression.
 Customise archive type, compression level, method, dictionary/word/solid block sizes, and thread count for local archive creation.
+    *   **Include/Exclude List Files (New):** Define complex include or exclude rules for 7-Zip by specifying paths to external text files.
+These files contain patterns (one per line) that 7-Zip will use with its `-i@listfile` or `-x@listfile` switches.
+Configurable globally, per-job, per-set, or via CLI.
 *   **Secure Password Protection:** Encrypt local backup archives with passwords, handled securely via temporary files (using 7-Zip's `-spf` switch) to prevent command-line exposure.
 Multiple password sources supported (Interactive, PowerShell SecretManagement, Encrypted File, Plaintext).
 *   **Customisable Archive Naming:** Tailor local archive filenames with a base name and a configurable date stamp (e.g., "yyyy-MMM-dd", "yyyyMMdd_HHmmss").
 Set archive extensions (e.g., .7z, .zip) per job.
 *   **Automatic Retry Mechanism:** Overcome transient failures during 7-Zip operations for local archive creation.
 (Note: Retries for remote transfers are the responsibility of the specific Backup Target provider module, if implemented.)